-Exams are scheduled for commemoration days so that it is difficult for students to take part.
+memoration days so that it is difficult for students to take part

-These restrictions and intimidatory methods allowed for the creation of an ill-informed and coopted student body, he said, and this was why students needed to organise around these immediate issues.
+These restrictions and intimi-'Money is poured into the uni- datory methods allowed for the creation of an ill-informed and coonted student body, he said, and this was why students needed to organise around these immediate issues.

-Reports from the various campuses covered student struggles over the past year and showed that a major issue facing the students at the black universities of Medunsa.
-Ngoya, Turfloop and Fort Hare was establishing student structures which were both representative and acceptable to students.
+Reports from the various campuses covered student struggles over the past year and showed that a major issue facing the students at the black universities of Medunia.
+Ngoya, Turfloop and Fort Hare was establishing student which were both representative and acceptable to students.

-'The lack of SRC's on these campuses seriously effects student organisation', said one speaker.
+'The tack of SRC's on these effect them directly as well as outside campuses seriously effects student organisation', said one speaker.

-A Fort Hare representative said during the recent boycott there had been an urgent need for a SRC to make communication between students easier.
-Instead students had had to rely on an interim committee to fill this gap.
+A Fort Hare representative said during the recent boycott there had been an argent need for a SRC to make communication between students easier.
+Instead students had had to rely on an interim committee to fill the gap.

-Other speakers at the congress included Paul Davids of the Natal Indian Congress and John Lazar, president of the South African Students Press Union.
+Other speakers at the congress included Paul Davids of the Natal Indian Congress and John Lazar. president of the South African Students Press Union.

-A resolution condemned the Swaziland land deal with South Africa and called on both governments to accede to the people's right to live in the land of their birth.
+A resolution condemned the Swaziland land deal with South Africa and called on both governments to accede to the people's right

-Other motions on education. women, forced removals and graduation ceremonies were passed at the congress.
+Other motions on education. women, forced removals and graduation ceremonies were passed at the

-THE AND SOUTH Helen Joseph addresses meeting after her banning order expired Another banning ends for Helen
+WINNER CO-MILE Helen Joseph addresses meeting after her banning order expired

+Another banning ends for Helen

-HELEN JOSEPH, South Africa's veteran of resistance politics recently completed a two year banning
+HFLEN JOSEPH, South Africa's veteran of resistance politics recentis completed a two year banning